magenta-aps/mox/doc/database_changes.rst

 intended to initialize a new database.

-The recreatedb.sh script runs a process, where configuration defined in settings.py for each OIO-type, combined with the listing of OIO-types a few places in recreatedb.sh, will trigger the generation of tables, indexes, datatypes and functions in the database, to support the handling of the OIO-types.
+The recreatedb.sh script runs a process, where configuration defined in db_structure.py for each OIO-type, combined with the listing of OIO-types a few places in recreatedb.sh, will trigger the generation of tables, indexes, datatypes and functions in the database, to support the handling of the OIO-types.

 This process uses the jinja-templates (.jinja.sql) located in the folder 'templates' to generate the bulk of the code/structures in the database to support a given OIO-type.
-In a few cases (e.g. for OIO-type 'Dokument'), the settings.py file contains some extra configuration, that is utilized in very specific parts of a template, to accommodate for variations for that particular type.
+In a few cases (e.g. for OIO-type 'Dokument'), the db_structure.py file contains some extra configuration that is utilized in very specific parts of a template, to accommodate for variations for that particular type.
 However, in a lot of cases, the handling of variations is done by applying patch-files to the output of